outfocusonline/OutFocusRED/README.md

 # OutFocusRED

 > Note: OutFocus has retired (https://www.outfocus.in/outfocus-is-retiring-today/) and subsequently OutFocusRED is longer maintained.
-Some of the original features were hardcoded into the theme, so if you're using this theme elsewhere and need support, contact us at contact(AT)thefeathers.in.
+Some of the text (ex.: footer) and stuff were hardcoded into the theme, so if you're using this theme elsewhere and need support, contact us at contact(AT)thefeathers.in.
 We'll be happy to help!

 Hello, World.